techidaily/site-android-transfer/source/_posts/in-2024-top-16-from-vivo-v27-pro-to-other-android-devices-data-transfer-apps-to-switch-phone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Samsung Galaxy S21 Ultra has amazing features for the bottom line and is more updated than other models.
 It has the best quality camera, better battery capacity, and other new features.
 The design and the display are way better than the other models.
 After purchasing the Samsung Galaxy S21 Ultra, if you get stuck transferring your photos to the Vivo V27 Pro device, then you don't have to worry.
 We have introduced you to Dr.Fone - Phone Transfer in this article.
 Using this software, you can recover any files and keep data backup and restore them later.
 To transfer your photos to Galaxy S21 Ultra, you can use Dr.Fone Switch app by following the steps we provided.
 It's definitely better software than Smart Switch.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://extra-lessons.techidaily.com/new-advanced-anonymization-techniques-to-blur-faces/"><u>[New] Advanced Anonymization Techniques to Blur Faces</u></a></li>
+<li><a href="https://screen-activity-recording.techidaily.com/2024-approved-quick-reference-how-to-record-videos-on-vimeo/"><u>2024 Approved Quick Reference How to Record Videos on Vimeo</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/24-techniques-for-recording-virtual-conferences-on-a-dime-for-2024/"><u>24 Techniques for Recording Virtual Conferences on a Dime for 2024</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/3-solutions-to-find-your-oppo-a1-5g-current-location-of-a-mobile-number-drfone-by-drfone-virtual-android/"><u>3 Solutions to Find Your Oppo A1 5G Current Location of a Mobile Number | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-tecno-spark-20-pro-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Tecno Spark 20 Pro to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-vivo-v27-pro-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Vivo V27 Pro to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/how-to-unlock-nokia-g22-phone-password-without-factory-reset-by-drfone-android/"><u>How to Unlock Nokia G22 Phone Password Without Factory Reset?</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-techniques-to-transfer-data-from-infinix-gt-10-pro-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Techniques to Transfer Data from Infinix GT 10 Pro to iPhone 15/14/13/12 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-after-switching-from-nubia-red-magic-8s-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data After Switching From Nubia Red Magic 8S Pro to Latest Samsung | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-xiaomi-redmi-note-13-5g-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Xiaomi Redmi Note 13 5G to Samsung Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-infinix-smart-8-pro-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from Infinix Smart 8 Pro to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-still-using-pattern-locks-with-itel-a05s-tips-tricks-and-helpful-advice-by-drfone-android/"><u>In 2024, Still Using Pattern Locks with Itel A05s?
+Tips, Tricks and Helpful Advice</u></a></li>
+<li><a href="https://instagram-videos.techidaily.com/unseen-elements-in-instagram-stories-for-the-curious-viewer-for-2024/"><u>Unseen Elements in Instagram Stories For the Curious Viewer for 2024</u></a></li>
+</ul></div>